ClickCease What are URLs? A guide to better & SEO-friendly URLs

 How to use keywords in URLs effectively

 1. Incorporate primary keywords: Ensure that the main keyword of your page appears naturally in the URL.
-Avoid overstuffing, which can make the URL appear spammy.
+Avoid overstuffing.

 2. Avoid redundancy: Don’t repeat keywords unnecessarily.
-For example, a URL like https://example.com/seo/seo-tips adds no value and may confuse users or search engines.
+A URL like https://example.com/seo/seo-tips adds no value.

 Common mistakes to avoid with URLs